✓ Updated February 2026

 Taxis and Ride-Sharing (Uber/Cabify)

-Taxis are readily available at ranks and can be hailed on the street, offering door-to-door convenience.
-Ride-sharing apps like Uber and Cabify also operate, often providing a slightly more competitive price.
+Taxis are readily available at ranks throughout the Costa del Sol and can be hailed on the street.
+Ride-sharing apps like Uber and Cabify also operate, offering a potentially more predictable pricing model.
+These are convenient for direct, door-to-door service, especially with luggage or late at night.

 Car Rental